anttijuu/BooksAndWords/BooksAndWords/Outsource/README.md

 This implementation is demonstrating producing and handling *outsourcing* as a way to solve the problem, using Swift as the programming language.

-Outsourcing means here that the app is actually executing terminal commands in `zsh`: `tr`, `grep`, `sort`, `uniq`, `head` and `sed`, with one temporary file to do the job.
+Outsourcing means here that the app is actually outsourcing the job to Unix commands.
+It is executing terminal commands in `zsh`: `tr`, `grep`, `sort`, `uniq`, `head` and `sed`, with one temporary file to do the job.
 Obviously the app works only in OS which has all these tools installed.

 ## Dependencies